A Mother Delivers Twins In The Car While Husband Frantically Tries To Find The Hospital

 — Patriot Tribune (@Patriot_Tribune) November 20, 2018

 A few minutes after her startling statement, Dacia was delivering her own baby while their Jeep sped down the highway.
-The first of the pair to be born was Everett, weighing 6 pounds and 3 ounces.
+The first of the pair to be born was Everett, weighing six pounds and three ounces.
 Meanwhile, Dacia’s husband was lost, unsure how to get to the hospital.
 While simultaneously giving birth to the second twin, the mother instructed him the rest of the way, providing directions.
-Baby Amelia was born shortly after, weighing 5 pounds and 15 ounces.
+Baby Amelia was born shortly after, weighing five pounds and 15 ounces.
 However, she was born en-caul, meaning she was born while still in the amniotic sac.
 This was no sweat to the ever-calm Dacia who says she simply removed the sac and made sure both babies were crying.

 “She was still in her sac.
 I broke it,” Pittman said.
 “My husband was panicked a little.
-He said ‘Babe, what do I do?”
+He said ‘Babe, what do I do?'”
 I said, “They are healthy and alive and crying … you don’t have to speed.'”

 When the couple finally arrived at the hospital, Griffin raced in and brought back nurses, doctors, and a stretcher.
 Upon examining both babies, doctors found the children to be healthy and in stable condition.
 Amelia, Everett, and their mother were released from the hospital only two days later.